Also known as: crow pose on parallettes, parallette crow, mini pbar crow, crow hold on parallette, pbar crow

 What is Crow on Mini Pbars?

-Crow on Mini Pbars is an easy calisthenics balance hold where you rest your knees on the triceps and lift your feet off the ground.
-It primarily targets the core, shoulders and forearms while training wrist stability and shoulder strength.
-Ideal for beginners learning balance and push mechanics.
+Crow on Mini Pbars is an easy calisthenics balance hold on mini parallettes where you squat, place knees on triceps, and lean forward to lift your feet.
+It primarily targets the core, shoulders, and forearms while improving balance and wrist strength.

 How to Do Crow on Mini Pbars

-- Lean slowly forward: Slowly shift body weight forward, allowing elbows to bend slightly and shoulders to move past hands.
-Keep core tight to prevent dropping or overbalancing.
+- Shift weight forward: Slowly lean forward, allowing elbows to bend and shoulders to move past hands.
+Engage the core and keep gaze forward to support balance.

 Muscle Groups